eurocontrol-swim/geofencing-prototype/README.md

   appear in red color signifying the resrtiction over those areas.
 By clicking on them, a pop up window will appear where you can review all the extra information of the zone.

 - **subscribe** over specific geographic areas by creating polygons or circles on the map.
 This can be done by choosing the respective icons at the top left corner of the map.
 Some additional necessary information will be requested and if the request is successful the subscription area will turn into gray signifying that it is in `paused` state.
 By clicking on the specified area, a pop up window will appear where you can review all the information of the subscription you just created.

 - **resume** (activate) a subscription by clicking the button `Resume' on the pop up window.
 If the request succeeds the subscription area will turn into blue.
-From this moment onwards, any uas zone that is created/deleted or happened to be created/deleted while the subscription was paused and whose area intersects with the area of the subscription will appear/disappear from the map.
+From this moment onwards, any uas zone that is created/deleted or happened to have been created/deleted while the subscription was paused and whose area intersects with the area of the subscription, then it will appear/disappear from the map.

 - **pause** (deactivate) a subscription by clicking the button `Pause' on the pop up window.
 If the request succeeds the subscription area will turn into gray.
 From this moment onward no updates will